Eid ul Fitr 2022

-This year, Eid ul Fitr 2021 is expected to be celebrated on Thursday, May 13, 2021.
-However, the exact date is subject to the sighting of the moon of Shawwal, 1442, 10th month of Islamic Calendar.
+This year, Eid ul Fitr 2022 is expected to be celebrated on Monday, 2nd of May 2022, or on Tuesday, May 3rd of 2022.
+However, the exact date is subject to the sighting of the moon of Shawwal, 1443, the 10th month of the Islamic Calendar.

 WHAT IS EID AL FITR?

-Eid ul Fitr, known as ’عيد الفطر’ is Arabic and Asian countries,
+Eid ul Fitr, known as ’عيد الفطر’ in Arabic and Asian countries,

 is a religious festival for all Muslims around the world.
 Eid al-Fitr marks the